 Winning the contract is only half the battle.
 The real risk comes during deployment, when operational realities collide with technical assumptions.
-I have watched technology rollouts succeed and fail at the state level, and the difference almost always comes down to preparation.
+I have seen technology rollouts succeed and fail at the state level, and the difference almost always comes down to preparation.

-Drawing on 14 years of corrections leadership and an active presence at national corrections conferences, I help technology vendors identify the right agencies for their product, prepare for those conversations, and make meaningful connections with the people who influence purchasing decisions.
+Drawing on 15 years of juvenile justice leadership and an active presence at national conferences, I help technology vendors identify the right agencies for their product, prepare for those conversations, and make meaningful connections with the people who influence purchasing decisions.
+I am an active member of the American Correctional Association, maintain relationships with juvenile justice leaders across the country through organizations like the Council for Juvenile Justice Administrators, and bring the credibility that comes from having been on the agency side of the table.
 Every introduction I make is strategic, not transactional.

 You will not receive a binder full of recommendations and a handshake.
 Every engagement is designed to produce specific, actionable deliverables that move you closer to a deal, a deployment, or a decision.
 Results are the only metric that matters.